 Westchester County, a neighborhood with a bright future

-The county enjoys beautiful scenery – hills, and the Hudson River and Long Island Sound shorelines, great nature reserves and parks with amazing hiking, swimming, cross-country skiing, horse back riding… Westchester also offers the perfectly balanced mixed of urban, suburban, and even semi-rural environment all in short distances from each other, as well as relatively close to Manhattan and other NYC areas, easily accessible by train.
+The county enjoys beautiful scenery – forests, hills, and the Hudson River and Long Island Sound shorelines, great nature reserves and parks with amazing hiking, swimming, cross-country skiing, horse back riding… Westchester also offers the perfectly balanced mixed of urban, suburban, and even semi-rural environment all in short distances from each other, as well as relatively close to Manhattan and other NYC areas, easily accessible by train.

 Several cities on the rise

 Yonkers, spread along the Hudson River, is the most populated city in Westchester County, with an estimated population of 200,000 as of 2019.
 The city is home to several major tourist attractions, like the Hudson River, parks and museums, as well as major shopping areas.
 Yonkers is proud of its friendly neighbors, convenient location for getting around Westchester, close to Bronxville and a pretty quiet and enjoyable city.
-The market is mostly represented by single-unit family home, affordable and middle-range, and is a good choice for families.
+The market is mostly represented by single-unit family homes, affordable and middle-range, and is a good choice for families.

 The village of Larchmont, right next to it, invites one to a quiet life, at the edge of the water, and with numerous and green parks, like Manor or Flint Park.
 It is not by chance that the village was originally a beloved New York vacation destination.
-Larchmont is quite an affluent village, the third wealthiest in New York as of 2019.
+Larchmont is quite an affluent village, the third wealthiest in New York as of 2020.
 Larchmont also hosts the French-American School of New York campus, making it an important preferred location for French-speaking families.

 Located at the very heart of this truly international county, BARNES Westchester strengthens the brand’s presence upstate, in order to better serve its Westchester clients and provide them with a localized support, assisted by a strong team of local experts.

-BARNES is at your disposal to assist you in your real estate needs in Westchester, as well as the entire New York state and beyond, thanks to our dedicated international team.
+BARNES is at your disposal to assist you in your real estate needs in Westchester, as well as the entire New York State and beyond, thanks to our dedicated international team.
 Do not hesitate to contact us.